Best Garden Tours in Boston

-If you're visiting Boston and planning a garden tour as a highlight of your trip, you may want to stay conveniently close to the tour - so I'm including a few hotel recommendations along with the information about these Boston (and Cambridge) garden tours.
+If you're visiting Boston and planning a garden tour as a highlight of your trip, you may want to stay conveniently close to the tour - so we're including a few hotel recommendations along with information about these Boston (and Cambridge) garden tours.

-Each of these garden tours is a once-a-year event, rain-or-shine event - so put them on your calendar now!
+Each of these garden tours is a once-a-year (or every other year) event, rain-or-shine event - so put them on your calendar now!

 Hidden Gardens of Beacon Hill